Expert Gray-Blending Hair Color in Medway, MA

 A term used for various techniques that can help to incorporate and disguise gray hair.
 Unlike one-process color, this technique gives a more natural-looking result without a hard line of regrowth.
 It can also extend the time needed between services.

-Gray blending techniques incorporate foil highlights and lowlights that vary in weight and placement to provide a highly customized color unique to you.
+Gray blending hair color services incorporate foil highlights and lowlights that vary in weight and placement to provide a highly customized color unique to you.

 There's blending for light and dark hair, as well as auburn and red hair.